jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 print('Entire collection of Sentinel-1 images: ', s1_collection);
 ```

-To get a better understanding of GEE and the data structure look at the ImageCollection “_Entire collection of Sentinel-1 images_”.
-This ImageCollection should be printed in the console on the top right after running the script (Fig. 1).
+To get a better understanding of GEE and its data structure look at the [ImageCollection](https://developers.google.com/earth-engine/ic_creating) “_Entire collection of Sentinel-1 images_”.
+This _ImageCollection_ should be printed in the console on the top right after running the script (Fig. 1).

 ![fig](/figures/figure_04.png)
 <sub>Figure 1.
 Sentinel-1 ImageCollection in the console of GEE. </sub>

 > ___
 > ### Question
-> __Question 3.1a:__ How is the ImageCollection arranged and what does it contain?
+> __Question 3.1a:__ What is an ImageCollection and what does it contain?
 >
-> __Question 3.1b:__ How many Images are in this Collection?
+> __Question 3.1b:__ How many Images are in _Entire collection of Sentinel-1 images_?
 >
 > __Question 3.1c:__ How many Images of this collection were acquired in March 2020?
 > ___

-The visualisation of images is only possible for objects of the class _Image_ in GEE.
+The visualisation of satellite data is only possible for objects of the class [Image](https://developers.google.com/earth-engine/image_overview) in GEE.
 Therefore we select the first Image of the _ImageCollection_.

 ```java
 // Obtain the first image from the Sentinel-1 collection (acquired at February 1st, 2020)